 - Determine if a monitoring plan and further follow-up is required

 The relevant details of the patient assessment and administration of a substance must be documented on the patient record.
 This includes confirmation that informed consent was received by the pharmacist along with a brief overview of the information that was provided to the patient concerning the risks, benefits, and potential side effects.

 Pharmacy professionals are expected to review and adhere to the College’s Record Retention, Disclosure and Disposal Guideline and Documentation Guidelines.

-Where a substance is administered for education or demonstration purposes, the pharmacist may wish to notify the prescriber if they feel the administration is clinically significant.
+- Where a substance is administered for education or demonstration purposes, notification may occur if the pharmacist determines the administration was clinically significant or important for continuity of care

-Documentation sent to a primary care provider must be concise and include pertinent details respecting administration to ensure the patient record is complete in both locations.
+Documentation sent to the other health care professionals must be concise and include pertinent details respecting administration to ensure the patient record is complete.